Lake Tahoe Unified School District

 Lake Tahoe Unified School District (LTUSD) is a public school district in El Dorado County, California, United States.
 Included in the district are four primary (elementary) schools, one middle school, one high school, a continuation high school, and one independent learning school.
 As of 2014, the district has a total enrollment of 3881 across its eight schools and has enjoyed minor growth from the previous year.

+The district includes South Lake Tahoe and Meyers.

-As of July 2015, the school's superintendent is James R. Tarwater, Ed.D.
-The assistant superintendent is Ivone Larson, who was the previous principal of South Tahoe High School.
-The school board members are Barbara Bannar (president), Angela Swanson (clerk), Troy Matthews, Larry Reilly and Bonnie Turnbull.
+As of July 2020, the school's superintendent is Todd E. Cutler, Ed.D. whom took over from former superintendent James R. Tarwater.
+The assistant superintendent is Annamarie Cohen, who was the previous director of LTUSD Student Services Department.
+The school board members are Barbara Bannar (president), Valerie Mansfield (clerk), Troy Matthews, Larry Reilly and Bonnie Turnbull.

 Enrollment

 LTUSD has eight total schools.
 From 1996 to 2013, the enrollment across the entire district has gone down over 30%.
 However, the enrollment of fall 2014 was 3881, up from 3855 from 2013.
 11% of the district's students receive special education; 59.9% of its students qualify for free or reduced lunch, and 6.3% are homeless.

 The following is a table complete with enrollment information about each school, with the exclusion of the Independent Learning Academy and inclusion of the district's Transitional Learning Center: